0nlyDev/w3c-discord-bot/README.md

 - `/player_stats_by_game_mode <PlayerName> or <BattleNetTag>`: Search for player stats.
   - Example: `/player_stats_by_game_mode Moon` or `/player_stats_by_game_mode happy#2384`
-  - You can add additional arguments to filter the results: [Region] [GameMode] [Race] [Season]
+  - You can add additional arguments: [Region] [GameMode] [Race] [Season]
   - Select from the available options or type the player's name or Battle Tag to initiate a search.
-  - If more champions are available, you can load additional results by selecting the "🌀 Summon more champions from the depths..." option.
+  - The search loads up to 20 results, you can load additional results by selecting the "🌀 Summon more champions from the depths..." option.

 - `/battle_modes`: Discover all available battle modes.